Michigan Virtual Grading Policy and Expectations

 - Passwords can ONLY be provided to mentors.

-- Due to scheduled data transfers from Blackboard grade centers to the Student Learning Portal (SLP), it may require up to 24 hours for scores in the SLP to reflect updated scores in Blackboard or Middlebury.
+- Due to scheduled data transfers from Learning Management System (LMS) grade centers to the Student Learning Portal (SLP), it may require up to 24 hours for scores in the SLP to reflect updated scores in certain LMS.

 - End of term final scores will be finalized and submitted within a week after the student end date.